Shelby Mustang: 1966 GT350

-1966 Shelby GT350 Hertz models
+1966 Hertz Shelby GT350

-The deal with the Hertz Corporation to offer ~1,000 GT350s for rental was that, after their rental-car lives were finished, they were returned to Ford, refurbished, and sold to the public as "GT350H" models.
-Most Hertz cars were black with gold LeMans stripes and rocker panel stripes, although a few were white with blue stripes.
+The sales arrangement with Hertz for ~1,000 GT350s to be added to its rental fleet included the proviso that after their rental lives were finished the cars would be returned to Ford, refurbished, and sold to the public as "GT350H" models.
+Most Hertz cars were black with gold racing stripes and rocker panel stripes, although a few were white with blue stripes.
 The first 85 Hertz cars were available with four-speed manual transmissions and Hertz advertised them as "Rent-a-Racer" cars.
 During rental, these cars were sometimes used as production class cars at SCCA events, and were rumored to have been returned to Hertz with evidence of roll bars being welded in.

-Ford pushed another 800 models on Hertz with black paint, gold stripes and black interior, as well as automatic transmissions.
+Ford provided another 800 models to Hertz with black paint, gold stripes and black interior, as well as automatic transmissions.

-When the Hertz cars were returned to Ford to be prepared for sale to the public, the high-performance parts were often "lost" (presumably at the manufacturer) before final sale.
+When the Hertz cars were returned to Ford to be prepared for sale to the public, high-performance racing parts were often "lost" before final sale.